Gen*cides You Should Care About

 Nigeria

 Since 2009, there has been recurring, ethnically-motivated violence perpetrated by Fulani herders (predominately Muslim), affiliated militias, Boko Haram (independent jihadist group), and ISWAP (ISIS-affiliated) against Christian farming communities in the Middle Belt, leading to extreme religious polarization throughout Nigeria.
 The conflict primarily began because of Boko Haram’s core belief that Western-style education (“boko”) is sinful (“haram”).
 In July 2009, following the previous month’s attack by Nigerian police (in which 4 Boko Haram members were killed for refusing to wear motorcycle helmets), Boko Haram responded with coordinated attacks across Nigeria, leading to harsh retaliation by the Nigerian police.
 On July 30, 2009, Mohammed Yusuf, Boko Haram’s founder and spiritual leader, was captured alive, executed extrajudicially in custody, and paraded on state television.
 Rather than ending the Boko Haram movement, it radicalized the surviving members.
 Since then, it’s been a cycle of unending violence.
-Between 2009 and 2021, the conflict directly resulted in the deaths of 35,000 people (nearly half of which were civilians) and indirectly resulted in the deaths of 314,000 people; and between October 2019 and September 2023, 16,969 Christians and 6,235 Muslims (both reflecting civilian casualties) were murdered, sparking outrage in the U.S. As of January 2025, there were 2,100,000 internally displaced individuals, and a 5.8% chance of a mass killing by the end of the year.
+Between 2009 and 2021, the conflict directly resulted in the deaths of 35,000 people (nearly half of which were civilians) and indirectly resulted in the deaths of 314,000 people; and between October 2019 and September 2023, 16,969 Christians and 6,235 Muslims (both reflecting civilian casualties) were murdered, sparking outrage in the U.S. There is certainly a political threshold by which certain atrocities are reported to the general public.
+As of January 2025, there were 2,100,000 internally displaced individuals, and a 5.8% chance of a mass killing by the end of the year.
 Due to the Trump administration’s USAID cuts, an estimated 300,000 malnourished children in Nigeria will lose access to lifesaving treatment by the end of 2025, resulting in 163,500 additional deaths per year.

 —————————————————————